inspec/inspec/docs/shell.md

 ## Resource Packs

 Use resource packs to share custom resources with other Chef InSpec users.
-A resource pack is an Chef InSpec profile that contains only custom resources and no other controls or tests.
+A resource pack is a Chef InSpec profile that contains only custom resources and no other controls or tests.

 For example, the profile in [`examples/profile`](https://github.com/chef/inspec/tree/master/examples/profile)in the Chef InSpec git repo defines a [`example_config` resource](https://github.com/chef/inspec/blob/master/examples/profile/controls/example.rb).
 To use these resources within the Chef InSpec shell, you will need to download and specify them as a dependency.